PoliticalGraveyard.com

 Caruolo, George — of East Providence, Providence County, R.I.
 Democrat.
 Alternate delegate to Democratic National Convention from Rhode Island, 1996.
 Still living as of 1996.

 Carus, Anthony R. — of Maspeth, Queens, Queens County, N.Y.
 Member of New York state assembly from Queens County 3rd District, 1949-52.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Carusello, Thomas — also known as Tom Carusello — of Waterbury, New Haven County, Conn.
 Democrat.
-Candidate in primary for mayor of Waterbury, Conn., 1983; delegate to Democratic National Convention from Connecticut, 2000, 2004.
+Candidate for mayor of Waterbury, Conn., 1983; delegate to Democratic National Convention from Connecticut, 2000, 2004.
 Still living as of 2004.

 Carusello, Tom See Thomas Carusello